koii-network/ezsandbox/README.md

 ## Lesson 6: Using Custom Tokens for Tasks

-This lesson will teach you how to deploy your own custom SPL token on Koii.
+This lesson will teach you how to deploy your own custom KPL token on Koii.

 [Start Here](./Lesson%206/README.md)